|

 we see point 1 would include all four Gospels, Matthew, Mark, Luke and John, as

-well as any description of who Yahweh was in the Old Testament, for Yahweh was
+well as any description of who Yahweh was in the Old

-the pre-incarnate Christ.
-But we must be
+Testament, for Yahweh was the pre-incarnate Christ.
+But we must be careful not to confuse any one

-entire Gospel.
-You might say all the
+point in the simple gospel of Salvation for the entire Gospel.
+You might say all the other information is

-Gospel of Christ, the Gospel of Salvation.
-Point 2, “we are all sinners,” well, you could include most of the Bible
+are all sinners,” well, you could include most of the Bible to expound on and

-to expound on and prove that point, as well as many secular history books.
+prove that point, as well as many secular history books.
 Do you get my point?
 Hope so.
 The Jews from the Maccabees onward to the time of Jesus Christ had a

 gospel, which taught to the best of their understanding the prophecies of the

-Coming Messiah and what they termed “the World to Come”, what we would
+Coming Messiah and what they termed “the

-understand as the prophecies about Jesus Christ’s 2nd coming and the
+World to Come”, what we would understand as the prophecies about Jesus

-establishment of the Kingdom of God on earth (I often call this “the Jewish
+Christ’s 2nd coming and the establishment of the Kingdom of God on

-preaching of the Jews throughout the
+earth (I often call this “the Jewish Gospel”).
+The very active evangelistic preaching of the Jews throughout the

 Diaspora to the Gentiles brought many Gentiles during the Maccabean period into

-their synagogues to worship the One true God, Yahweh.
-This group became known as “the God-fearers”.
-(Many God-fearers became Christians under
+their synagogues to worship the One true God,

-5. Bible seems to include 5 simple
+some 5.
+Bible seems to include 5 simple

 points.